mdvanes/mdworld-jackson/content/posts/2019-05-02-apollo-client-in-practice.md

 (formerly *apollo-link-state*). and it supports REST calls with the [apollo-link-rest](https://www.apollographql.com/docs/link/links/rest) plugin.
 The [apollo-boost](https://github.com/apollographql/apollo-client/tree/master/packages/apollo-boost) package contains the client and several useful plugins.
 Adopting these means that both Redux and Axios can be removed and Apollo will be used as a single source of truth.
-And if there is a single store for the data, there is no need for synchronization and with that one of the issues is solved.
+If there is a single store for the data, there is no need for synchronization and with that one of the issues is solved.

-The way Apollo Client is used was also updated, to create a better separation of UI and data.
+The way we used Apollo Client was also updated, to create a better separation of UI and data.
 Instead of using `client.query()` directly in the component lifecycle methods, components are split into a presentational component and enhanced with the [graphql()](https://www.apollographql.com/docs/react/api/react-apollo#graphql) HOC to add data from remote (i.e. GraphQL back-end) or local fields.
 Both utilize the Apollo cache, which fulfills multiple functions, one of them an application local state store.